aanacarolina/hello-clojure/README.md

 - Which server is best for this task?
 Jetty 11 is the default container used with Pedestal.
 I decided to use Pedestal because it is the web framework must used at Nubank services.

-Jetty provides a web server and servlet container, additionally providing support for HTTP/2, WebSocket, OSGi, JMX, JNDI, JAAS and many other integrations. (and I have no idea of what 98% of this sentence means ⚠️)
+Jetty is a web server that contains: a servlet container, additionally providing support for HTTP/2, WebSocket, OSGi, JMX, JNDI, JAAS and many other integrations. (and I have no idea of what 98% of this sentence means ⚠️)
+ - web server -
+ - servlet container - controla meu ::http (o basico do req/res e seus "componentes" )

 ## Task 2: